kibum-moon/blog/content/project/course_history_network/index.md

 - Visualization
 - Gephi

-title: 'The Course History Networks of the Entire University Students (+20,000)'
+title: 'The Course History Networks of the Entire University Students'

 ---